learn-co-curriculum/hs-intro-ruby-code-challenge-4/README.md

 In the `least_coins.rb` file, write a method called `least_coins`.

 Given a number of cents as an argument, the method should return a hash with the least number of coins that it would take to make that amount.
-Run `rspec` to check your answer.
+Run `learn` to check your answer.